mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 that it's not possible to register on the spot and simply charge - the mobile app wouldn't work and you'll need to order the RFID upfront (it may take 5-10 business days to arrive).

+[Virta](https://virta.webapp.virtaglobal.com/) operates/roams a couple of chargers in Estonia, and the one in Parnu is a 50kW free-to-use charger right next to a Hesburger.
+Worth a stop.

 PlugSurfing shows no possible roaming.
 Shell Recharge only shows charger in Parnu and Talinn and the price is horrible - 0,6€/kWh.